nighthawkcoders/portfolio_2025/navigation/csse2-rachit.md

 <div class="content-container">
   <div class="game-info">
     <h2>About Our Game</h2>
     <p>Welcome to our Ender Dragon game!
-Experience thrilling battles, epic quests, and the ultimate challenge of facing the Ender Dragon.
-Build, strategize, and conquer in a world where every decision matters.
+This game uses an RPG game base using adventureGame and uses Platformer 4.x for the individual levels.
 Are you ready?</p>
   </div>

   <div class="post-list">